Back to Posts

 Colorado: Risk-Based Framework for Algorithmic Discrimination

 Colorado has been at the forefront of AI regulation with its landmark Colorado Anti-Discrimination in AI Law (SB 24-205), enacted May 17, 2024.
-This comprehensive framework focuses on protecting consumers from algorithmic discrimination in high-risk AI systems that make consequential decisions affecting employment, housing, education, healthcare, financial services, government services, insurance, and legal services.
+This comprehensive framework focuses on protecting consumers from algorithmic discrimination in high-risk AI systems that make consequential decisions affecting employment, housing, education, health care, financial services, government services, insurance, and legal services.

 The law imposes a duty of reasonable care on both developers and deployers, requiring steps to protect against discrimination based on protected characteristics.
 Developers must provide documentation about data sources, limitations, and risk mitigation strategies, while deployers must conduct impact assessments, provide notice to consumers, and establish appeal processes for adverse decisions.